Ted Cruz: Podcast

 Cruz and Michael J. Knowles started a podcast, Verdict with Ted Cruz, on January 21, 2020.
 The first episodes were summaries of the impeachment hearings of Donald Trump.
-After the hearings ended the podcast expanded its content to include other topics and interviews, including with Washington politicians such as U.S. Senators Tim Scott, Lindsey Graham, and Mike Lee, Trump administration officials including White House Chief of Staff Mark Meadows, then-U.S. Attorney General Bill Barr, U.S. Secretary of Education Betsy DeVos, and actors Jon Voight and Isaiah Washington.
+After the hearings ended the podcast expanded its content to include other topics and interviews, including with Washington politicians such as U.S. senators Tim Scott, Lindsey Graham, and Mike Lee, Trump administration officials including White House Chief of Staff Mark Meadows, then–U.S. attorney general Bill Barr, U.S. secretary of education Betsy DeVos, and actors Jon Voight and Isaiah Washington.

 In October 2022, Verdict with Ted Cruz picked up corporate partner iHeartRadio.
 The podcast also expanded to three times a week and Ben Ferguson replaced Knowles as co-host. iHeartMedia introduced the program onto its conservative talk radio stations via its network wing Premiere Networks in 2025, making Cruz the first sitting U.S. senator to host a national radio show.
 Cruz does not receive payment for hosting the podcast to avoid campaign finance complications.

+In August 2026, the Quincy Institute for Responsible Statecraft reported that the Cabinet of Israel was running advertisements on Verdict with Ted Cruz as part of a $7 million "I am Israel" campaign, launched in June 2026, which encourages American Christians to visit the country's biblical sites.
+The spots are narrated by co-host Ben Ferguson and direct listeners to the "Visit Israel" social media accounts; according to the report, they do not disclose that Visit Israel is run by Israel's tourism ministry.
+Under the syndication arrangement, iHeartMedia donates revenue associated with the show's ad sales to Truth and Courage PAC, a super PAC supporting Cruz, which the outlet reported had received at least $1.738 million in digital revenue from the company since 2023 according to Federal Election Commission filings.
+Craig Holman, an ethics lobbyist at Public Citizen, called this a "surreptitious financial arrangement" exploiting loopholes created by Citizens United v.
+FEC.
+Watchdog groups had earlier alleged that the arrangement "brazenly violated" the prohibition on corporate contributions; the FEC dismissed that complaint in February 2025, finding "no available information to indicate that Cruz solicited, directed, received, transferred, or spent the funds".
+Neither Cruz, iHeartMedia, nor the PAC responded to requests for comment.